3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 secret is the same and the counters on both sides are the equal (incremented each time the secret is compared). heads unlocks the secret if and only if the firmware measurements match the policy to which the secret has been sealed in TPM.
-IF all checks are passed and keys are unsealed, the disk is decrypted and the target operating system kernel is kexeced.
-Now imagine he malicious firmware replacement if the bootblock is not protected (so there is no Core Root of Trust to verify other firmware components):
+If all checks are passed and keys are unsealed, the disk is decrypted and the target operating system kernel is kexeced.
+Now imagine the malicious firmware replacement if the bootblock is not protected (so there is no Core Root of Trust to verify other firmware components):